yousong/waller/omysocks/README.md

 `omysocks` is a OpenWrt package trying to direct selected network traffics to SOCKS5 proxies (raw SOCKSv5 proxy or those created with `ssh -D` option) with the help of redsocks, ipset, iproute2, iptables.

+## How it works

+[Redsocks](http://darkk.net.ru/redsocks/) is a transparent proxy service that can be used to directing TCP connections through other SOCKS proxies.

 ## UCI configuration

 There are 3 unique global sections with predefined names